The danger of motorcycling for … your hearing?

 Why your hearing can be so bad at that

 Your ears are not made for prolonged exposure to loud, constant noise.
-Inside your inner ear are tiny hairs that convert the vibrations of sound into signals for your brain.
-Those hairs can be damaged by overexposure – and when that happens, they don’t recover.
+In your inner ear are tiny hairs that convert the vibrations of sound into signals for your brain.
+Those hairs can be damaged by overloading – and when that happens, it doesn’t work out.
 They don’t grow back.

 Hearing damage often begins unnoticed: you notice that you hear some tones less well, or you experiencetinnitus.
 And that can be quite drastic in the long run.
 Not only for your hearing, but also for your concentration, sleep and social contacts.